HallwayTech/grouper-changelog-nakamura/README.md

 defined by a quartz scheduler.
 The Grouper loader keeps track of the last changelog entry that each consumer successfully processed.

+## Build Prerequisites

+* java 1.6
+* maven 2.2.1+

+Install the grouper and grouperClient jars into your maven repository in order to build the consumers.

+Here's the commands to do so.
+You will probably need to adjust the paths to the jars.

+    mvn install:install-file -DgroupId=edu.internet2.middleware.grouper -DartifactId=grouper -Dversion=1.7.0 -Dpackaging=jar -Dfile=/apps/grouper.1.7.0/grouper/dist/lib/grouper.jar

+    mvn install:install-file -DgroupId=edu.internet2.middleware.grouper -DartifactId=grouperClient -Dversion=1.7.0 -Dpackaging=jar -Dfile=/apps/grouper.1.7.0/grouper/lib/grouper/grouperClient.jar

 ## Installation

 Clone this repository and use maven to build the jar.